Does being perfect hold you back?

 After a few weeks, I analysed the data I had collected.
 The majority (in fact all) were just minor errors.
 Nothing would have caused serious damage to me, my business or my clients.
 From that point, I started limiting the number of items I tweaked.

-It was hard.
+It was hard to change my perfection mindset.
 To help me, I purchased Grammarly to do some of the checks as I went along.
 I also continued to write my thoughts down after each piece as it helped to clear my mind and move on to the next task.

 Need some help with your mindset?

 I’ve been there.
 I know how hard it is to change your mindset.
-Being a business coach specialising in business basics, mindset is one of the subjects I cover.
+Being a business consultant, I have it many times where mindset stops growth.
+It isn’t always a perfection mindset holding them back either.

 If you would like a free 30 minute chat to discuss how I could help you move forward, feel free to get in touch with any questions you may have.